 Essure & Insurance: A Basic Guide To A Complex Problem

-Today, we’ll turn to an associated issue – getting an insurance company to pay for your Essure removal procedure.
-The short to the question posed by this article is sometimes.
-Whether or not an insurer will cover Essure removal is a matter of what procedure you plan to undergo, what insurance company you have and how vigorous your physician turns out be in fighting your insurer for approval.
+Now, we’ll turn to an associated issue – getting an insurance company to pay for your Essure removal procedure.
+The short answer to the question of whether or not your insurance company will cover an Essure removal is “maybe.”
+Whether or not an insurer will cover Essure removal is a matter of what procedure you plan to undergo, what insurance company you have and how vigorous your physician is in fighting your insurer for approval.

 (Most) Insurers Are Required To Cover Essure Placement

 Since 2012, all insurance plans (both private and those purchased through an Obamacare marketplace) are required to cover the full roster of birth control options approved by the Food & Drug Administration.
-That mandate included Essure, a permanent birth control implant that secured the FDA’s pre-market approval in 2002.
-While some older policies were “grandfathered” in without the contraceptive mandate, most insurance plans today must cover Essure implant placement and follow-up care without asking patients to contribute co-payments.
+That mandate includes the placement of Essure, a permanent birth control implant that secured the FDA’s pre-market approval in 2002.
+While some old insurance policies were “grandfathered” in without the contraceptive mandate, most insurance plans today must cover Essure implant placement and follow-up care without asking patients to contribute co-payments.

 More recent rules from the Trump Administration have changed the picture somewhat, allowing insurers and employers to refuse coverage for contraception when it conflicts with their “religious beliefs” or “moral convictions.”
 Despite the revision, it remains true that the majority of major insurance companies are required, by law, to cover Essure implants.

 Surgeon Says Getting Insurance Coverage Is Difficult